harunabdullahrakin/My-Portfolio--2/README.md

 # Don't die on me!
 A portfolio with nomal html, css & js.
-I've added my project lists there rip.
+I haven't added my project lists there rip.

 ## Finally, It took more than 14h to make for me.